hplt-project/sacremoses/README.md

 Usage: sacremoses tokenize [OPTIONS]

 Options:
   -l, --language TEXT            Use language specific rules when tokenizing -j, --processes INTEGER        No. of processes.
   -a, --aggressive-dash-splits   Triggers dash split rules.
   -x, --xml-escape               Escape special characters for XML.
   -p, --protected-patterns TEXT  Specify file with patters to be protected in
                                  tokenisation.
+  -c, --custom-nb-prefixes TEXT  Specify a custom non-breaking prefixes file,
+                                 add prefixes to the default ones from the specified language.
   -e, --encoding TEXT            Specify encoding of file.
   -h, --help                     Show this message and exit.

  $ sacremoses tokenize -j 4 < big.txt > big.txt.tok